bg

 • What is 'Merged Mining' with Litecoin?

-Merged mining allows you to mine both Litecoin and Dogecoin at the same time without any loss of performance.
-Because both use the Scrypt algorithm, miners can submit their work to both networks, earning rewards in both cryptocurrencies simultaneously.
+Merged mining allows you to mine both Litecoin and Dogecoin simultaneously without any loss of performance.
+Because both use the Scrypt algorithm, miners can submit their work to both networks and earn rewards in both cryptocurrencies.

 • Do I need a special wallet for mined Dogecoin?

-You need a dedicated Dogecoin wallet.
-You cannot send Dogecoin to a Bitcoin address, for example.
-For security, it is highly recommended to use a hardware wallet (like a Ledger or Trezor) to store your mined coins safely offline.
+Yes, you need a dedicated Dogecoin wallet.
+You cannot send Dogecoin to a Bitcoin address.
+For maximum security, it is highly recommended to use a hardware wallet (like a Ledger or Trezor) to store your mined coins safely offline.

 Our website uses cookies.
 Our Cookie Policy